Sisters GRO Board of Directors

-I am a consultant with a private practice focusing on national workforce development policy and programs; higher educational program development/reform, and evaluation.
-I have functioned as both an on-site program coordinator/technical assistant and as an on-site program evaluator for the U.S. Department of Education, Office of Career, Technical and Adult Education (OCTAE), the U.S. Department of Labor, Employment and Training Administration (ETA), and the U.S. Department of Health and Human Services.
+Russ is a consultant with a private practice focusing on national workforce development policy and programs; higher educational program development/reform, and evaluation.
+He has functioned as both an on-site program coordinator/technical assistant and as an on-site program evaluator for the U.S. Department of Education, Office of Career, Technical and Adult Education (OCTAE), the U.S. Department of Labor, Employment and Training Administration (ETA), and the U.S. Department of Health and Human Services.

-I have 19 years of service as a community college administrator that provides a deep understanding of how successful programs are strategically designed, built and embedded in organizations.
-Other recent clients have included the National Association of Manufacturers (NAM), the League for Innovation in the Community College, and Washington D.C. based companies/agencies.
+Russ has 19 years of service as a community college administrator that provides him a deep understanding of how successful programs are strategically designed, built and embedded in organizations.
+Some of the recent clients he has had includ the National Association of Manufacturers (NAM), the League for Innovation in the Community College, and Washington D.C. based companies/agencies.

-My recent consulting has supported the U.S. Department of Labor, ETA on the redesign team and as contributing author for the recently released Career Pathways Toolkit: A Guide for System Development; as the sole author for the Youth CareerConnect’s Engaging Employers Handbook and as sole author for the H-1B Ready to Work Program’s: Creating and Conducting Successful Work-based Learning Experiences.
+Recently, Russ has been consulting for the U.S. Department of Labor, ETA on the redesign team and as contributing author for the recently released Career Pathways Toolkit: A Guide for System Development; as the sole author for the Youth CareerConnect’s Engaging Employers Handbook and as sole author for the H-1B Ready to Work Program’s: Creating and Conducting Successful Work-based Learning Experiences.

-Macy’s.
-37 year career in Merchandise and Store Management.
-Buyer for Misses and Jr. Sportswear at beginning of career.
-Spent 25 years as VP Store Manager for 6 stores.
+Susan had a 37 year career in Merchandise and Store Management for the Macy corporation.
+She started as a Buyer for Misses and Jr. Sportswear later becoming a VP Store Manager for six stores.

 Joe is currently the Sisters High School Principal and the District Curriculum Director.
 He earned his BA in history and MA in education from the University of Michigan-Dearborn and an Education Specialist in Administration degree from Oakland University.
 He has a wealth of educational research and practice.
 As a second year teacher he worked collaboratively with another teacher to implement an interdisciplinary class combining the curriculum of English and Social Studies into thematic units.
 As an assistant principal he led a taskforce to create a comprehensive student-leadership program.
 During Joe’s tenure as a principal he led key initiatives that created a systematic approach to educating our youngsters.
 Some of these initiatives were the implementation of common assessments, and creating a grading system that was based on learning.